As an Amazon Associate I earn from qualifying purchases.

 One tip: Make sure your baking powder is less than six months old.
 Old baking powder loses its leavening power, and you’ll have flat, heavy leadmuffins instead of nice, light pretty muffins.

 Sometimes I substitute in 1/2 cup acorn flour for the wheat flour.
 This makes a browner, more rustic muffin that seems to keep for a few days’ longer than the all-wheat muffins.
+And if you really want to go super hippie, granola, use my recipe for acorn muffins and just add your blueberries to that.

 - 5 tablespoons butter